 Multiple websites will be explored - this will be a series!
 The first site we are looking at is the YouTube homepage.
 Using YouTube's code structure as terrain, we are researching, exploring and visualizing the core functions of YouTube's secret, unknowable algorithm and crafting one possible vision of what is going on in the black box.

-We plan to share our first model in August 2020.
+We plan to share our first model in early 2021.
 Models will be viewable online and in VR.

 Site Visits is a work in progress with frequent collaborator Boris Kourtoukov.